130 years of impact

-For the last 129 years, Families First has been providing empowering solutions for Atlanta’s most vulnerable population.
+For 130 years, Families First has been providing empowering solutions for Atlanta’s most vulnerable population.
 In 1890, Families First started as an orphanage on the Westside of the city on what is now the Spelman campus.
 In 1937, we went on to become the first licensed adoption agency in the state of Georgia.
 In 1964, we opened the first group home (now called cooperatives) for young people in the state, and in 1989 we developed a curriculum that more than 200 communities across the country use to help divorcing parents learn how to co-parent their children.
 Now, we are committed to setting up youth for success by young adulthood by providing them with key services to overcome life's challenges and reach their goals.

 130 Years of Impact